runamu/runamu/README.md

-### Welcome 👋
+### Hi There 👋

-Hi, welcome to Yeda Song's GitHub repository!
+Thank you for visiting my GitHub repository!

+My name is **Yeda Song**, and I am a PhD student in Computer Science and Engineering at the University of Michigan.
+I have the honor of being supervised by [Honglak Lee](https://web.eecs.umich.edu/~honglak/).
 I received my M.S. in Artificial Intelligence at Seoul National University, under the supervision of [Gunhee Kim](https://vision.snu.ac.kr/gunhee/).

-My research interest lies in deep reinforcement learning (RL), particularly in devising intelligent agents capable of solving novel tasks.
-I believe such a goal can be achieved by learning proper abstractions, utilizing language models, and taking model-based approaches.
+My research goal is to develop generalizable agents for real-world settings.
+I am particularly interested in combining deep reinforcement learning (RL) with vision-language models.

 If you want to learn more about me:
 - 🌐 Visit my [personal website](https://yedasong.com)